-Carla Thrives in Her Busiest Season
+Carla and Her Black Beans Thrive in Her Busiest Season

 Black Bean-Maker Carla Schultz